View aircraft using Auckland AirportUse our online tool to view aircraft traffic through Auckland Airport

 Aircraft manufacturers are also working on reducing the environmental impacts of air travel, by building quieter, more fuel efficient planes.

-Auckland Airport, Airways New Zealand and the Board of Airline Representatives New Zealand (BARNZ) have been working together to trial new flight paths, called SMART approaches, into the airport.
+Airways New Zealand, Auckland Airport and the Board of Airline Representatives New Zealand (BARNZ) have been working together to trial and implement new flight paths, called SMART Approaches, into Auckland Airport.

 The SMART Approaches use satellite-based navigation and enable aircraft to burn less fuel, emit less carbon dioxide and fly more quietly.
 They contribute to international aviation carbon dioxide-emission reduction proposals and are aligned with the Government’s National Airspace and Air Navigation Plan.